 Why Would You Lose Property When You File Bankruptcy?

 In a bankruptcy case, you protect your property with bankruptcy exemptions.
 Check the specific bankruptcy exemptions for your state.
 When Congress created the Bankruptcy Code, it understood that a person needs to have basic necessities to survive.

 If you strip a debtor of all of his or her property, you make it impossible for that person to recover after a financial hardship.
 The purpose of bankruptcy is to forgive debts so that the person has a fresh start to rebuild finances.
 Ensuring that the person has basic needs is part of that fresh start.

 Federal Bankruptcy Exemptions vs. State Bankruptcy Exemptions

 Most of the federal bankruptcy exemptions are listed in 11 USC §522.
-The code section lists the property that is exempt from being used to repay debts in Chapter 7 or Chapter 13 bankruptcy case.
+The code section lists the property that is exempt from being used to repay debts in Chapter 7 or Chapter 13 bankruptcy cases.
 Some property has unlimited exemptions, meaning that the property is protected regardless of its value.
 An example would be funds held in most retirement accounts and pension funds.

 Another property has maximum amounts for exemptions.
 For example, the maximum exemption for a motor vehicle is $4,000, and the maximum exemption for jewelry is $1,700.
 NCLC has a list of some of the most common federal bankruptcy exemptions on its website.
 The federal bankruptcy exemptions are revised for inflation every three years.
 The next revision is scheduled for April 1, 2022.

 Most states also have bankruptcy exemptions.
 You must reside in a state for at least 730 days before filing bankruptcy to be eligible to use state bankruptcy exemptions.
 Some states give debtors in bankruptcy the option to choose between federal and state bankruptcy exemptions.
 Other states require debtors who have lived in the state for at least two years to use state bankruptcy exemptions.

-While most states have better exemptions than the federal exemptions, that is not always the case.
+While most states have better exemptions than federal exemptions, that is not always the case.
 A bankruptcy lawyer can help you evaluate your property to make sure that you maximize the available bankruptcy exemptions to protect property in bankruptcy.

 How Do Bankruptcy Exemptions Protect My Property?